QSDQSB/OxMaths.obsidian/Kaggle/Decision Tree and Random Forest/Boosting/XGBoost.md

+---
+aliases: [extreme gradient boosting]
+---
+## Pros of XGBoost
+-   **Regularization**: XGBoost offers additional regularization hyperparameters, which we will discuss shortly, that provides added protection against overfitting.
+- **Early stopping**: XGBoost implements ***early stopping*** so that we can stop model assessment when additional trees offer no improvement.
+- **Parallel Processing**: Since [[gradient boosting]] is sequential in nature it is extremely difficult to parallelise.
+XGBoost has implemented procedures to support GPU and Spark compatibility which allows you to fit gradient boosting using powerful distributed processing engines.
+-
-## Gradient Boosting
+### Gradient Boosting
-**Gradient boosting** is a method that goes through cycles to iteratively add models into an ensemble.
+**[[Gradient boosting]]** is a method that goes through cycles to iteratively add models into an ensemble.
 -   First, we use the current ensemble to generate predictions for each observation in the dataset.
 To make a prediction, we add the predictions from all models in the ensemble.
 -   These predictions are used to calculate a loss function (like [mean squared error](https://en.wikipedia.org/wiki/Mean_squared_error), for instance).
 -   Then, we use the loss function to fit a new model that will be added to the ensemble.
 Specifically, we determine model parameters so that adding this new model to the ensemble will reduce the loss.
 (Side note: The "gradient" in "gradient boosting" refers to the fact that we'll use [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent) on the loss function to determine the parameters in this new model.)